peireguihaumouno/peireguihaumouno.github.io/content/cv.en.md

 As a performer, I had the opportunity to study with Ntando Cele, Elisa Band, Cadu Ribeiro, Elle de Bernardini, Elton Panamby, Estela Lapponi, Ierê Papá, Lucio Agra, Marcos Bulhões, and T. Angel.

-I began my art studies leraning electric guitar, where I had several masters, like André Christovam.
+I began my art studies learning electric guitar, where I had several masters, like André Christovam.

 Founder of the π3 company (2021-).
 I was part of the Impromime group (2017) directed by Fábio Lins,  and of the AANGA dance-theater group (2015-2016), directed by Miriam Dascal.